-For connected devices that support HTTP commands such as GET, POST, and DELETE, you can send HTTP commands through the ThingSpeak MQTT API.
-These commands can come from your connected hardware device such as an Arduino with a WiFi shield or from software running on a desktop computer.
+For connected devices that support HTTP commands such as GET, POST, and DELETE, you can send HTTP commands through the ThingSpeak REST API.
+These commands can come from a connected hardware device, such as an Arduino with a WiFi shield, or from software running on a desktop computer.

 Write Data with REST API